Azure-Samples/aks-multi-tenant-agic/README.md

 done
 ```

-**NOTE**: The ingress resource uses the `cert-manager` to get a TLS certificate from `Lets Encrypt` for the tenant hostname.
+**NOTE**: The ingress resource uses the `cert-manager` to get a TLS certificate from `Let's Encrypt` for the tenant hostname.
 Note the annotation [cert-manager.io/cluster-issuer: letsencrypt](https://cert-manager.io/docs/usage/ingress/#supported-annotations), which tells the `cert-manager` to process the tagged Ingress resource.
 Some if the elements in the YAML manifest get replaced by the bash script using the [yq](https://kislyuk.github.io/yq/) before the deployment.
 **NOTE**: the [https://kubernetes.io/docs/concepts/services-networking/ingress/](https://kubernetes.io/docs/concepts/services-networking/ingress/) used to define the Application Gateway Ingress Controller as ingress controller has been deprecated and replaced by the new `ingressClassName`.

 ## Test the Deployment ##